ABC Organic Gardener Magazine latest issue magazine cover.

 With ongoing restrictions on movement, if not complete lockdowns, our gardens and public spaces become precious places for both our mental and physical health.
 All sorts of research has shown that walking and being in nature benefits everyone, and certainly my garden has been a haven for me.
 Many don’t have space for bigger gardens, or don’t live near the bush, but even the smallest garden with herbs and bulbs, or a fruit tree in a pot can bring great joy as well as providing flavour and food for meals.

 My garden’s been springing (pun intended) into life in these last days of winter, with blossom appearing on almond and plum trees, and daffodil and jonquil flowers in abundance.
 This is always the signal to me that it’s time to feed and mulch the fruit trees and feed the bulbs.
-Let me explain.
+Let me explain more on feeding these plants.

 Fruit trees